Dogs and pets in fostering and adoption

 £12.95

-What are the issues to be considered when foster carers and adopters have pets?
+What are the issues to consider when foster carers, kinship carers and adopters have pets?
 How can workers, parents and carers help to ensure children’s safety around animals?
-What points need to be considered in a pet assessment to help ensure a successful, safe placement for the child and the family?
+What should be considered in a pet assessment to help ensure a successful, safe placement for the child and the family?

 Editor's Exclusive

 Every month we release a free chapter from one of our bestselling publications.
-For December, we are sharing the third chapter from our Dogs and pets in fostering and adoption Good Practice Guide.
-Read our chapter on 'Advantages and disadvantages of keeping dogs and pets'.
+For May 2025, we are sharing the introduction and Chapters 1 and 3 from Dogs and pets in fostering and adoption.

 Read the contents page and introduction